Congratulations, the big day is here, you have passed the Gauntlet Mini™ challenge, and now you are a funded trader!

 If you stick to the rules and stay above the trailing drawdown limit set by your starting account size, there is no upper limit to how much you can.
 That being said, don’t expect to get rich quick.
 Although slowly building up your account and showing restraint may seem tedious, traders who pass the Gauntlet Mini™ can confidently say that this method works better than doing otherwise.

 As mentioned above, the key factor here is that you need to stick to the rules.
 Keep a close eye on your trading positions, spread the risk, and find a balance between maintaining liquidity and withdrawing your profits.
-While there is a “progression ladder,” allowing you to open more positions as your profits rise, it is not mandatory to scale up.
+While a “progression ladder” allows you to open more positions as your profits rise, it is not mandatory to scale up.
 If you see an opportunity, you can work in a position within your restrictions, but if you don’t feel comfortable scaling up, don’t do it.

 While the promise of short-term profits may seem tempting, remember, this is a marathon, not a sprint.
 Your account will remain open as long as you remain above your trailing drawdown limit and abide by all of the rules.